 David C. Bushnell has served as one of our directors since May 2008.
 Mr. Bushnell is a Class I director.
 Mr. Bushnell has served as the principal of Bushnell Consulting, a financial services consulting firm, since January 2008.
 Mr. Bushnell retired from Citigroup Inc. ("Citigroup") in December 2007, after 22 years of service.
 Mr. Bushnell served as the Senior Risk Officer of Citigroup from 2003 through December 2007 and as Chief Administrative Officer from September 2007 through December 2007.
 Following his retirement from Citigroup, Mr. Bushnell served as a consultant to Citigroup until December 31, 2008.
 Previously, Mr. Bushnell worked for Salomon Smith Barney Inc. (later acquired by Citigroup) and its predecessors in a variety of positions, including as a managing director and Chief Risk Officer.
-In September 2011, Mr. Bushnell was appointed Chief Risk Officer of Cordia Bancorp, a privately held bank holding company.
-In May 2011, Mr. Bushnell was appointed to the Board of Directors of Bank of Virginia, a publicly held company which is majority owned by Cordia Bancorp.
+In September 2011, Mr. Bushnell was appointed Chief Risk Officer of Cordia Bancorp ("Cordia"), a publicly held company.
+Mr. Bushnell was named the acting Chief Financial Officer of Cordia in October 2012.
+Mr. Bushnell was previously appointed to the Board of Directors of Bank of Virginia, which was formerly a publicly held company until its merger with Cordia in March 2013.

-Thomas A. Cooper has served as one of our directors since August 1996.
+Thomas A. Cooper, who has served as one of our directors since August 1996 will retire in connection with the Annual Meeting.
 Mr. Cooper is a Class II director.
 Mr. Cooper has served as Chairman and Chief Executive Officer of TAC Associates, a privately held investment company, since August 1996.
 From August 1993 until August 1996, Mr. Cooper served as Chairman and Chief Executive Officer of Chase Federal Bank FSB.
-From June 1992 until July 1993, Mr. Cooper served as principal of TAC Associates.
-From April 1990 until May 1992, Mr. Cooper served as Chairman and Chief Executive Officer of Chase Federal Bank FSB.
 From June 1992 until July 1993, Mr. Cooper served as principal of TAC Associates.
 From April 1990 until May 1992, Mr. Cooper served as Chairman and Chief Executive Officer of Goldome FSB.
 Mr. Cooper previously served on the Board of Directors of The BISYS Group, Inc. from 1997 to 2007 and on the Board of Directors of Wheeling Island Gaming from 2003 to 2007.

 James L. Gibbons has served as one of our directors since May 2008.
 Mr. Gibbons is a Class I director.
 Mr. Gibbons is a Bermudian citizen who is Chairman of CAPITAL G Bank Limited, a Bermuda-based financial services organization, as well as President of Bermuda Air Conditioning Limited.
-Mr. Gibbons also serves as a director of Harbour Trust Limited and is the Treasurer of Edmund Gibbons Limited.
+Mr. Gibbons also serves as Chairman of Harbour Trust Limited and is the Treasurer of Edmund Gibbons Limited.
 Formerly, Mr. Gibbons served as President and Chief Executive Officer of CAPITAL G Limited, a Bermuda-based financial services organization, from 1999 to 2010.
 In addition, Mr. Gibbons served as a Director of Gibbons Management Services Limited from 1986 to 1989, and as Managing Director of Gibbons Deposit Company Limited from 1989 to 1999.
 Mr. Gibbons worked as a registered representative at Prudential Bache Securities from 1985 to 1986.